pyx-project/pyx/manual/graphics.rst

 Suppose you want to draw the radii to the intersection points of a circle with a straight line.
-This task can be done using the following code which results in Fig. :ref:`fig:radii`
+This task can be done using the following code which results in Fig. :ref:`fig_radii`

-.. include:: ../includes/radii.py
+.. include:: radii.py
    :literal:

-.. % DUMMY
-.. _fig_label:
+.. _fig_radii:
 .. figure:: radii.*
    :align:  center

-.. centered:: Example: Intersection of circle with line yielding two radii.
+   Example: Intersection of circle with line yielding two radii.

 Here, the basic elements, a circle around the point :math:`(0, 0)` with radius :math:`2` and a straight line, are defined.
 Then, passing the *line*, to the